A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Higher category theory

 When $E$ is contractible, mapping to an object $d: D$, I write also $ D\downarrow d$. \end{para}

 \begin{remark}[Slicing in \cite{HTT}] In the case of slicing over a single object, our definitions compare to that of the \emph{overcategory} $ D_{/d}$ of \cite[\S1.2.9]{HTT}.
-More precisely, the latter is defined in terms of a adjunction between $\bf{sSet}$ and $K\downarrow\bf{sSet}$ by the formula $(D_{/d})_n=\Hom_d(\Delta^{n+1}, D)$.
-By \cite[Props.~1.2.9.3 and~4.2.1.3]{HTT}, both adjoints preserve categorical equivalences and hence descend to an adjunction between the localised $\infty$-categories; these are $1\Cat$ and $K\downarrow1\Cat$ respectively (in the latter case because we sliced under a cofibrant object). \end{remark}
+More precisely, the latter is defined as the value on $(D,d)$ of the right adjoint from an adjunction between $\bf{sSet}$ and $\mathrm{pt}\downarrow\bf{sSet}$.
+By \cite[Props.~1.2.9.3 and~4.2.1.3]{HTT}, both adjoints preserve categorical equivalences and hence descend to an adjunction between the localised $\infty$-categories; these are $1\Cat$ and $\mathrm{pt}\downarrow1\Cat$ respectively (in the latter case because we sliced under a cofibrant object). \end{remark}

 \begin{defn}[Marked Cartesian fibrations] Let $D:1\Cat^+$.
 A functor $p:E\rightarrow D$ is said to be $S_D$-\emph{Cartesian} if for each $f\in S_D$ and object $x:E_{\rm{tar}(f)}$ there is a Cartesian lift of $f$ ending at $x$.
 A morphism in $1\Cat\downarrow D$ between $S_D$-Cartesian fibrations is an $S_D$-\emph{Cartesian transformation} if it preserves the set of arrows Cartesian over $S_D$.